causalMedAnalysis/impcde/README.md

 - `nointer`: Excludes treatment-mediator interaction in the outcome model.
 - `cxd`: Includes all two-way interactions between the treatment and baseline covariates.
 - `cxm`: Includes all two-way interactions between the mediator and baseline covariates.
-- `reps(integer)`: Number of bootstrap replications, default is 200.
-- `strata(varname)`: Identifies resampling strata.
-- `cluster(varname)`: Identifies resampling clusters.
-- `level(cilevel)`: Confidence level for bootstrap confidence intervals, default is 95%.
-- `seed(passthru)`: Seed for bootstrap resampling.
 - `detail`: Prints the fitted outcome model.

 ## Description

 `impcde` fits a single model for the outcome conditional on treatment, the mediator, and baseline covariates.
-This model can be a linear, logistic, or poisson regression, depending on the specification.
-This module is used to construct regression imputation estimates for the controlled direct effect.
+This model can be a linear, logistic, or poisson regression.
+The outcome model is then used to construct regression imputation estimates for the controlled direct effect.

+If using `pweights` from a complex sample design that require rescaling to produce valid boostrap estimates, be sure to appropriately specify the `strata`, `cluster`, and `size` options from the `bootstrap` command so that Nc-1 clusters are sampled from each stratum with replacement, where Nc denotes the number of clusters per stratum.
+Failing to properly adjust the bootstrap procedure to account for a complex sample design and its associated sampling weights could lead to invalid inferential statistics.

 ## Examples